DerekTurtleRoe/ares/docs/guides/import.md

 insert a game into slot A,
 and try again.
-If you chose a cartridge for slot A, higan will open yet another filesystem browser to let you choose a mini-cartridge for slot B.
+If you chose a cartridge for slot A, ares will open yet another filesystem browser to let you choose a mini-cartridge for slot B.
 If you press "Cancel" at this point,